 3. Utilization Review Nurse

-A Utilization Review Nurse monitors treatment and cost of health services and ensure efficiency.
-They perform regular reviews to make sure that appropriate healthcare is provided in a timely and effective manner, while helping to identify unnecessary expense.
+A Utilization Review Nurse monitors treatment and cost of health services and ensures efficiency.
+They perform regular reviews to make sure that appropriate healthcare is provided in a timely and effective manner while helping to identify unnecessary expenses.
 Utilization Review Nurses can be employed by healthcare facilities or insurance companies

 4. Psychiatric Nurse

-Psychiatric Nurses specialize in working with patients who have mental illness.
-They are trained to treat and diagnose mental illness, and specialize in behavioral awareness and therapy to assist in managing the negative interactions that come with mental illness.
+Psychiatric Nurses specialize in working with patients who have mental illnesses.
+They are trained to treat and diagnose mental illness and specialize in behavioral awareness and therapy to assist in managing the negative interactions that come with mental illness.

 5. Surgical Nurse (BSN)

 Surgical Nurses assist Surgeons during an operation.
 They often interact with the patient before the procedure, explaining and calming the patient.
 They may also prep the patient for their procedure: recording vitals, measurements, starting IVs, and marking and sterilizing the site for the operation.

 6. Certified Wound Care Nurse (LPN, RN, NP)

 Wound Care Nurses fill a specific niche in healthcare – namely, wound care and management.
 They specialize in assessing, treating, and monitoring wounds and educating patients in health management to prevent the recurrence of wounds.